ProjectLibertyLabs/gateway/Docker/account-service.overview.md

 # Account Service Overview

 Account Service is a service enabling easy interaction with [DSNP](https://dsnp.org/) accounts on [Frequency](https://docs.frequency.xyz/).
-Accounts can be defined as a user's handle and MSA Id.
+Accounts are identified by the Frequency MSA Id.

 ## Key Features